Key Information

 Course Resources

 Markdown is a markup language for formatting text.
 Its easy-to-use syntax gives users the power to style and format text as they write.
 Markdown offers elements that make it particularly well-suited to writing web content or technical documentation, such as task lists, tables, code highlighting and more.
-Markdown is also the language of choice for GitHub, Jupyter Notebooks and R Notebooks – each with its own flavour that extends the basic functionality of Markdown.
+Markdown is also the language of choice for GitHub, Jupyter Notebooks and R Notebooks, so learning the basics here will be useful for more than just websites.

-In this workshop, we will explore Markdown’s basic syntax and usage and see some advanced features that are specific to the GitHub flavour of Markdown.
-Participants may wish to use the session to start a personal website or project landing page, or simply work with the sample website that will be provided.
+In this workshop, we will use a prepared GitHub template that configures and deploys a basic website – ready to be extended with custom content.
+We will explore Markdown’s basic syntax and usage and see some advanced flavour-specific features.
+Participants are encouraged to use the session to start a personal website, blog or project landing page.
 By the end of the workshop, each participant will have their own live website, which they can confidently continue to develop independently.

 Syllabus: